ucg8j/blog/posts/using-package-management-in-r.md

 ## Getting Started

-To get the RStudio niceties/integrations it seems neccessary to treat your project folder as an R Project.
+To get the RStudio niceties/integrations it seems necessary to treat your project folder as an R Project.
 I've created a new project `/testpackrat2` and with the latest RStudio you should be able to select both `git` and `packrat` to be initialised.
 This runs the `packrat::init()` function to enter packrat mode, takes a snapshot of the package dependencies (of which there are currently none) and places the binaries in the project folder under `testpackrat2/packrat/src/`; finally `init()` runs `restore()` to apply the latest snapshot to the project folder. `R` will restart once this process is finished.

 ![New Packrat Project RStudio](/content/images/2016/11/Screen-Shot-2016-11-08-at-09-19-09.png)
 To double check packrat has been initialised properly run: